Focus on Dromana

-Dromana is a bayside centre, nestled between Safety Beach and McCrae, and situated at the foot of the towering peak of Arthurs Seat, 66 km south of Melbourne.
+Dromana is located between Safety Beach and McCrae, and situated at the foot of the towering peak of Arthurs Seat, 66 km south of Melbourne.

-Heronswood is a historic property situated on an elevated 2-hectare allotment on Latrobe Parade, overlooking the bay.
+Heronswood is a historic property situated on an elevated 2 hectare allotment on Latrobe Parade, overlooking the bay.
 The house and surrounding gardens date back to 1871 and are open for visitors to explore and enjoy.
 The property includes a cafe which serves organic produce from the gardens and fresh food from local growers where possible.
 There is a retail shop and nursery, with garden workshops held regularly.
-Heronswood is managed by Diggers Club, Australia’s largest garden club.
+Heronswood is managed by Diggers Club, Australia’s largest garden club, which also looks after the cool climate St Erth Gardens at Blackwood in the Macedon Ranges.

 It is believed that the name Dromana is of Irish origin and that it came about from the influx of gold prospectors in the mid-19th century.
 There is a Dromana on the tidal section of the Blackwater River, near Cappoquin, County Waterford in Ireland, and this is the most likely origin of the name.